mmu-webdesign/IWD-web-term2/rwd-week-3.md

 >Read this [short article on line length by Matthew Butterick](https://practicaltypography.com/line-length.html).

 Finally, check your page at mobile size.
 Is your font size for text and headings, or your line height causing any issues?
 Does your content work in this narrow column?
 Adjust padding or margins as required. **Note** that we will sort out the header and footer soon.

+> If your column of content at desktop size looks narrow increase the font size of your paragraph text.
+Experiment to create a good balance, always checking both mobile and desktop.

 You can comment out `* { border:1px solid red; } ` if applied (but it is handy for the next section).